Categories

 UPDATE: Giveaway is now over.

-Austin City Limits will be taping a performance by Father John Misty on Tuesday, August 22nd at 8 pm at ACL Live at The Moody Theater (310 W. 2nd Street, Willie Nelson Blvd).
+Austin City Limits will be taping a performance by Brandi Carlile on April 10th at 8 pm at ACL Live at The Moody Theater (310 W. 2nd Street, Willie Nelson Blvd).
 We will be giving away a limited number of space available passes to this taping.
-Enter your name and email address on the below form by noon on Friday, Aug.
-18th.
+Enter your name and email address on the below form by noon on April 6th.

 Winners will be chosen at random and a photo ID will be required to pickup tickets.
 Winners will be notified by email.
 Passes are not transferable and cannot be sold.
 Standing may be required.
 No photography, recording or cell phone use in the studio.
 No cameras computers or recording devices allowed in venue.